 The FVD exemption currently still applies in Illinois and has not changed since 1996.
 To take advantage of all agriculture exemptions a farm plated vehicle offers, it is suggested that you utilize the CFV exemption.
 That can be accomplished by getting the Non-CDL Class A licenses with a J51 restriction.
-If you currently possess a Non-CDL Class A license with a J50 restriction that is the FVD license.
-You are not required to but, may go to a local Secretary of State office and get the J50 changed to a J51 restriction.
+If you currently possess a Non-CDL Class A license with a J50 restriction, that is the FVD license.
+You are not required to, but it is recommended you go to a local Secretary of State office and get the J50 changed to a J51 restriction.